rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ## FAQ

-### How do dynamic arguments enhance NgxLoadWith?
+### Understanding Dynamic Arguments

-Dynamic arguments play a significant role in the design and usage of `NgxLoadWith`.
-By accepting a function that returns an Observable, and allowing the passage of dynamic arguments through the [ngxLoadWithArgs] input, `NgxLoadWith` provides a powerful and flexible tool to handle complex data fetching scenarios.
+Dynamic arguments are important when using `NgxLoadWith`.
+They let `NgxLoadWith` accept a function that gives back an Observable and allow you to use the [ngxLoadWithArgs] input for sending dynamic arguments.
+This makes `NgxLoadWith` very handy when handling complex situations of fetching data.

-Consider a situation where your data loading operation depends on changing parameters, such as route parameters.
-Whenever these parameters change, a reload of data becomes necessary. `NgxLoadWith` caters to this requirement automatically by listening to the argument changes and triggering the appropriate data fetching function.
+Imagine you have a situation where your data loading depends on certain variables like route parameters.
+When these variables change, you need to load the data again. `NgxLoadWith` does this job for you automatically.
+It notices changes in arguments and starts the right data fetching function.

-A relevant example is found in the ["Loading based on dynamic arguments"](#loading-based-on-dynamic-arguments) section.
-Here, route parameters are passed as arguments to the `getTodo` function, and any alteration in these parameters triggers a data reload.
+An example is given in the ["Loading based on dynamic arguments"](#loading-based-on-dynamic-arguments) section.
+Here, route parameters are given as arguments to the `getTodo` function.
+If these parameters change, it prompts a data reload.

-Without `NgxLoadWith` you would manually pipe your route parameters through a `switchMap` operator to trigger the data fetching function:
+Without `NgxLoadWith`, you would have to manually control your route parameters with a `switchMap` operator to start the data fetching function:

 ```typescript
 this.route.params.pipe(